naston70/jeremys-it-lab/Review-31-Days-Before-CCNA/31-Networking.Models/day.31.networking.models.md

 * Home office components - computer, broadband access and vpn router or client
 * Corporate components - VPN capable routers, VPN concentrators, multi function security appliances, authentication and central management

+#### Physical and Logical Topologies

+- RING
+- Point to Point
+- Mesh
+- Bus
+- Star
+- Extended Star
+- Partial Mesh

+#### Hierarchial Campus Design

+Involves dividing the network into discrete layers.
+Each layer provides specific functions that define its role within the overall network.
+By separating the various functions that exist on a network, the network design becomes modular, which facilitates scalability and performance.

+**3 tier campus design:**

+- Access Layer: provides local and remote user access
+- Distribution Layer: controls the flow of data between the access and core
+- Core Layer: acts as a high-speed redundant backbone

+A 2 tier campus design solves two major design needs:

+- Provides a place to connect end-user devices
+- Connects all switches with reasonable cabling

+For a small network, all 3 layers can be seen in one switch